onnx/onnx-mlir/docs/LoweringCode.md

 ### Older interface to generate loops

 In the older approach, we generate loops manually by first defining the loop variables, then the loop bounds, then the loop itself.
 To generate  code inside of the loop, we first need to manually move a code insertion pointer to the block inside of the loop body and then generate the code.
-When generating code after the loop, we need to move back a code insertion pointer back to a point after the loop.
+When generating code after the loop, we need to move the code insertion pointer back to a point after the loop.
 For example, consider the code below to initialize a 2 dimensional array to zero.

 ``` C++
   // Defined values 0 and a 2 dimensional array with dim ub0 and ub1